petmal/MindTrial/README.md

 > To disable all tasks by default, set `disabled: true` in the `task-config` section.
 > An individual task can override this by setting `disabled: false` (e.g. to enable just that one task).

+#### System Prompt

+The system prompt controls how the response format instruction is presented to the AI model.

+You can customize this template globally for all tasks in the `task-config` section, and override it for individual tasks if needed.
+The template uses Go's template syntax and can reference `{{.ResponseResultFormat}}` to include the task's `response-result-format`.

+Default system prompt for all tasks is:

+> Provide the final answer in exactly this format: {{.ResponseResultFormat}}

+- **system-prompt**: A configuration section for the system prompt.
+  - **template**: The template string for the system prompt instruction.
+If not specified, uses the default.

 #### Validation Rules

 These rules control how the validator compares the model's answer to the expected results.